 St. Francis told the part of each character in the story himself using wooden figures in the play.
 After a couple of years, the play had become so popular that real people played the parts of the characters in the story.
 Songs were sung by the people taking part and they became what we call Christmas carols today!

 Now cribs are used in Churches all over the world and even in some homes (we have a wooden one in my house) to remind people of the story.
 Sometimes religious pictures and statues are called icons.
 Some Catholic and Orthodox Christianse have icons of Mary and the baby Jesus in their homes.

 In some countries such as Italy and Malta, and many South American countries, the crib is the most important Christmas decoration.
 The city of Naples, in Italy, has used cribs to decorate houses and Churches since the 1020s!
 That's even before St. Francis of Assisi put on his play.
 Naples is also the home to the worlds largest nativity crib scene.
 It's in the 'Museo Nazionale di S. Martino' and has 162 people, 80 animals, angels, and about 450 other smaller objects.
 Find out more about Nativity cribs in Naples in Italy.

-Cribs also have a long tradition and importance in Malta.
+Cribs also have a long tradition and importance in Malta, where they are called 'Presepju'.
 There's a special society that keep the tradition alive.
 Find out more about Nativity cribs in Malta.

 You can make an online Nativity Scene in the fun section of the site!